DimaAlabsi/Reading-notes/read412.md

 ## Preview

 1.Which 3 things had you heard about previously and now have better clarity on?
+Authentiacation
+   Payload
+ Signature

-2.Which 3 things are you hoping to learn more about in the upcoming lecture/demo?
+2.Which 3 things are you hoping to learn more about in the upcoming lecture/demo? events at node.js
+JWT
+Testing
-3.What are you most excited about trying to implement or see how it works?
+3.What are you most excited about trying to implement or see how it works? continue what we have learned and see the result of those concepts in the front-end with REACT.

 ----------------------------------